Ishikawa diagram

 Ishikawa diagrams (also called fishbone diagrams, herringbone diagrams, cause-and-effect diagrams) are causal diagrams created by Kaoru Ishikawa that show the potential causes of a specific event.

 Common uses of the Ishikawa diagram are product design and quality defect prevention to identify potential factors causing an overall effect.
 Each cause or reason for imperfection is a source of variation.
 Causes are usually grouped into major categories to identify and classify these sources of variation.

 Overview

-The defect is shown as the fish's head, facing to the right, with the causes extending to the left as fishbones; the ribs branch off the backbone for major causes, with sub-branches for root-causes, to as many levels as required.
+The defect, or the problem to be solved, is shown as the fish's head, facing to the right, with the causes extending to the left as fishbones; the ribs branch off the backbone for major causes, with sub-branches for root-causes, to as many levels as required.

 Ishikawa diagrams were popularized in the 1960s by Kaoru Ishikawa, who pioneered quality management processes in the Kawasaki shipyards, and in the process became one of the founding fathers of modern management.

 The basic concept was first used in the 1920s, and is considered one of the seven basic tools of quality control.
 It is known as a fishbone diagram because of its shape, similar to the side view of a fish skeleton.

 Mazda Motors famously used an Ishikawa diagram in the development of the Miata (MX5) sports car.